-Irish painter William Leech studied at the Metropolitan School of Art and the Royal Hibernian Academy where he was apprenticed to Walter Osborne.
-Leech moved to Paris in 1901 and enrolled at the Académie Julian.
-In 1903 he first travelled to Brittany, where he painted the people in their traditional costumes and the rugged landscapes around the region of Concarneau.
+Irish painter William Leech attended the Metropolitan School of Art and the Royal Hibernian Academy where he was apprenticed to Walter Osborne.
+Leech moved to Paris in 1901 and attended the Académie Julian.
+In 1903, he first travelled to Brittany to paint people in traditional costume and the rugged landscapes around the region of Concarneau.
 Leech moved to England in 1910 but continued to visit France until the outbreak of World War II.
-Leech is regarded as one of the finest Irish Impressionists.
+He is regarded as one of the finest Irish Impressionists.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.